jhdeov/ArmenianVerbs/paradigms/README.md

 4) Suppletive verbs use different stems in different cells
 5) Paradigms can slightly differ for vowel-initial vs. consonant-initial verbs.

 For more complete coverage, Boyacioglu 2010 uses 58 conjugation classes.
 We use his conjugation system.
 We refine his paradigms to incorporate passives and regularized verbs.
+We did some other minor changes, described in the [differences](#Differences-from-Boyacioglu-2010) section.

 ## Types of files